awsdocs/amazon-dynamodb-developer-guide/doc_source/GSILowLevelDotNet.md

 ## Query a Global Secondary Index<a name="GSILowLevelDotNet.QueryAnIndex"></a>

 You can use `Query` on a global secondary index, in much the same way you `Query` a table\.
 You need to specify the index name, the query criteria for the index partition key and sort key \(if present\), and the attributes that you want to return\.
-In this example, the index is PrecipIndex, which has a partition key of Date and a sort key of Precipitation\.
+In this example, the index is `PrecipIndex`, which has a partition key of `Date` and a sort key of `Precipitation`\.
 The index query returns all of the weather data for a particular date, where the precipitation is greater than zero\.

 The following are the steps to query a global secondary index using the \.NET low\-level API\.